 He is the author or co-author of numerous books, including "The Unfinished Agenda: Brown v.
 Board of Education" (2004) and "Driving Change through Diversity and Globalization-Transformative Leadership in the Academy" (2007).

 Dr. James A. Anderson serves as Chancellor and Professor of Psychology at Fayetteville State University.
-He is completing his fourth year in that position.
-He is committed to making FSU a university of choice through advanced technology, new cutting edge academic programs, expanded partnerships with the community and educational institutions, globalism, student success, and professional development for faculty, staff and students.
-The FSU Strategic Plan for 2009-2014 delineates six major priorities for achieving this goal: retention and graduation rates; economic transformation; intellectual and cultural center; leaders and global citizens; collaborations and partnerships; and fiscal resourcefulness and sustainability.
+He is in his seventh year in this position.
+He is committed to making FSU a world-class university of choice through advanced technology, new cutting edge academic programs, state of the art classroom buildings and residence halls, expanded partnerships with the community and educational institutions, globalism, student success, community service, and professional development for faculty, staff and students.

 He began his duties as Chancellor of the state's second-oldest public institution on June 9, 2008.
 Before coming to FSU, Anderson served as the University of Albany's Vice President for Student Success and Vice Provost for Institutional Assessment and Diversity.

 Raised in Washington, D.C, Anderson majored in psychology at Villanova University in Pennsylvania, graduating in 1970.
 He later earned a doctoral degree in the field (1980) from Cornell University in New York.
 Early in his career, Anderson chaired the Department of Psychology at Xavier University in New Orleans (1976-1983) before joining the Indiana University of Pennsylvania as a professor of psychology.